-- We offer consultations with journal editors and teams to help you decide if OJS or OMP is the right platform for your content and workflow requirements.
+- We offer consultations with journal editors and teams to help you decide if OJS, OMP, OPS, or Pressbooks is the right platform for your content and workflow requirements.

-- We will create your journal or book using OJS or OMP software, and help you with basic design and initial set-up of your journal website (banner images, colour schemes, pre-set themes)
+- We help you set up your publication website and assist with basic design and initial set-up of your website (banner images, colour schemes, pre-set themes)

-- We will provide an orientation to the journal team on the use of OJS or OMP and the editorial workflow.
+- We will provide an orientation to the journal or editorial team on the use of OJS, OMP, or OPS, or Pressbooks.

-- If you are migrating previously published content from another platform, we will help you load the content into the system to get you started.
+- If you are migrating previously published content from another platform, we will show you how to load the content into the system to get you started.

 If you are publishing with PKP software (OJS, OPS, or OMP), we will let you know how the content will be backed-up and preserved through SFU servers.

 Identifiers for journals, textbooks, and articles

-Support for visibility of your journal or book
+Support for visibility of your journal or textbook

-We will suggest the best ways to increase the visibility of your journal or book and ensure the content is widely accessible to suitable audiences.
+We will suggest the best ways to increase the visibility of your publication and ensure the content is widely accessible to suitable audiences.

 Information about editorial and publication standards